finit.conf —

 very useful for developer builds, during board bringup, or similar.

-Notice the ordering, the TERM
+Notice the ordering, the TERM option to

 the built-in getty must be the last argument.